Republic of Singapore Navy: Command structure

 The Republic of Singapore Navy is led by the Chief of Navy (CNV), who reports directly to the Chief of Defence Force (CDF).
 The CNV is responsible for the RSN's overall operational capabilities and administration.
 The organisational chart shows the peacetime administrative chain of command with five formations: the Fleet, Maritime Security Command, Naval Engineering and Logistics Command, Naval Diving Unit, and the Maritime Training and Doctrine Command.

 The current Chief of Navy is Rear Admiral Sean Wat, who took over command on 10 March 2023.

 Operating forces

+Fleet

 The Fleet is responsible for operations beyond the Singapore Strait and represents the main strike arm of the navy.
 Its frigates and missile corvettes are capable of conducting anti-surface, anti-air and anti-submarine operations with their equipped armaments and sensors.
 Its landing ships tank and civil resource vessels provide sea transportation and logistics support overseas, while the submarines force provides a subsurface capability for the navy.

+The fleet consists of four flotillas: